School To Careers; The

 really want to get global you can even pursue the International Baccalaureate

-but it is all the same thing.
-Kids today have to develop a lifework
+is all the same thing.
+Kids today have to develop a lifework plan which is

 The stated goal is "to introduce the concept of a counselor-guided education and career development process that helps the student/learner, and her/his parents, develop a secondary and post-secondary education and career plan, connecting the student's program of studies with future aspirations.
 The plan, which is unique to each student/learner, connects school-based activities and work-based activities with career exploration activities, and relates secondary and post-secondary decision-making to these experiences through a thoughtful, exploratory process.
 This process, while helping to identify personal strengths, talents and goals, hones decision-making skills that will benefit the student/learner throughout life."